ostdotcom/ost-sdk-php/README.md

 ### Device Managers Module

-After  user is created and their device is registered via API,
-a wallet can be activated.
-Activating a wallet involves the deployment of :
+After a user is created and their device is registered via the API, their wallet can be activated.
+Activating a wallet involves the deployment of the following contracts:

-* TokenHolder contract - each user in the economy is be represented by this smart contract on blockchain.
-It holde the user's balances.
+* TokenHolder - each user in the economy is represented by a TokenHolder that holds the user's token balance.
-* Device Manager (Multisig contract) - This contract is configured to control the user's TokenHolder contract.
+* Device Manager (multi-signature) - this contract is configured to control the user's TokenHolder contract.
-* DelayedRecoveryModule contract - that supports recovery via a 6 digit PIN.
+* DelayedRecoveryModule - this contract enables recovery in the event a key is lost.

-In order to enable user to access their tokens i.e their TokenHolder contract from multiple devices without having to share private keys across devices we came up with a multi-signature contract.
-We refer to this entity as device manager in OST APIs.
+In order to enable a user to access their tokens, i.e., interact with their TokenHolder contract, from multiple devices without having to share private keys across devices, a multi-signature contract is employed.
+We refer to this entity as the Device Manager in OST APIs.

-To get information about user’s device manager use services provided in device manager module.
+To get information about a user’s Device Manager, use services provided in the Device Managers module.

 ```php
 $deviceManagersService = $ostObj->services->deviceManagers;
 ```

-Get Token Detail:
+Get Device Manager Detail:

 ```php
 $getParams = array();